aqube/flakeOps/README.md

     ```bash
     nix-shell -p ssh-to-age --run 'cat /etc/ssh/ssh_host_ed25519_key.pub | ssh-to-age'
     ```
 2. Add the key to the encryption configuration in the `.sops.yaml` file and re-encrypt all secrets with the new keys.
-We plan to add a command to automate this with `mkApp` in the future.
+This can be done with the provided nix-app `sops-updatekeys`.
     ```bash
-    # repeat this for all secrets
-    nix-shell -p sops --run "sops updatekeys secrets/<secret>"
+    nix run .#sops-updatekeys
     ```
 3. Create a new secret file in the [secrets](./secrets) directory and encrypt it.
 4. Add the secret to a host configuration.
 This requires a module configuration for the `sops-nix` options.
 We often create a age-key for the host from the host's ssh-key.
 This way, we can use the host's ssh-key to decrypt the secrets.
 If that's the case, add the `sops.age.sshKeyPaths` to the host configuration.
 Secrets are then defined in the `secrets` attribute.
 Be careful to use `/` as separators for the specific secrets path and **not** a `.` like in yaml syntax!
 The secret will then be available in a file on the host at `/run/secrets/<secret-path>`.